AsteaFrostweb/2DDriftGame/README.md

 #### Settings screen:

-The settings screen is very limited but would be flushed out if I where to continue the project <br/>.
+The settings screen is very limited but would be flushed out if I where to continue the project. <br/>
 It currently only contains the ability to change the resolution of the game and to toggle fullscreen mode. <br/>

 ### - Cars and Drifting -